webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

    - From `Webel_PrimeFaces_test_template`
    - To `[YourCompany]_PrimeFaces_test_[testname]`
      - If you are preparing a test for a specific issue support ticket consider using the issue number in the `[testname]` part !
-2. You can do this in the main NetBeans IDE *Projects* window by right-clicking on the project and choosing **Rename....**
+2. You can do this in the main NetBeans IDE *Projects* window by right-clicking on the project and choosing **Rename...**
    {0}.
 Please make sure you tick the **[✔] Also Rename Project Folder** option !
 3. In the top level `/web/index.xhtml`:
    - At the very top find the `<ui:param name="title" value=" …"/>` and give it a meaningful new title.